LLMs Judging LLMs: A Simplex Perspective: RELATED WORK

+\textbf{LLM-as-a-judge and their implicit assumptions.} While LLM judges have emerged as a scalable alternative to traditional metrics that require reference outputs \citep{Papineni2001-dx, Lin2004-bz, Wang2023-hy,Chiang2023-we, Li2024-ee, Gu2024-im}, current approaches may not fully capture all sources of uncertainty in their rankings.
+LLM judges exhibit systematic biases such as position bias and verbosity bias~\citep{Zheng2023-wp, Koo2024-gd, Wei2025-mp}, echoing known phenomena in human judgment---the halo effect~\citep{Thorndike1920-halo} and anchoring~\citep{Tversky1974-anchor}.
+Proposed mitigations---score averaging, juries, judge debates, rubrics \citep{Liang2023-ow, Verga2024-vf, Kalra_undated-rn, Chan2024-dj,Databricks2024-rb, Lee2024-qb}---implicitly assume that judges are perfect or that their errors cancel out in expectation, ignoring uncertainty about judge quality.
+While \citet{Guerdan2025-to} discussed the limitations of LLM judges when there is no true agreed-upon rating scale, we prove that even with agreed-upon scales, fundamental identifiability limits exist that no averaging or ensemble method can overcome.

-\textbf{Uncertainty Quantification in LLM Evaluation:} Current frameworks lack uncertainty quantification that reflects both epistemic \textit{and} aleatoric uncertainty, particularly in the absence of gold-standard labels.
-Existing approaches assume LLM judge scores accurately reflect ground truth and apply bootstrapping methods \citep{Goldstein1996-mj, Xie2009-wv}, which can result in undercoverage when assumptions fail.
-Methods like prediction-powered inference \citep{Chatzi2024-cy, Angelopoulos2023-tv}, conformal inference \citep{Jung2025-lt}, or consensus MaxEnt models \citep{Raykar2010-dd,Welinder2010-rc} can integrate LLM judging if some subset of gold-standard labels are available for \textit{each} new model and benchmark, limiting scalability.
+\textbf{Uncertainty quantification without ground truth.} Existing uncertainty quantification methods cannot address the fundamental challenge of epistemic uncertainty about judge quality.
+Bootstrapping \citep{Goldstein1996-mj, Xie2009-wv} only quantifies sampling variation, leading to undercoverage when assumptions fail.
+Methods like prediction-powered inference \citep{Chatzi2024-cy, Angelopoulos2023-tv}, conformal inference \citep{Jung2025-lt}, or consensus models \citep{Raykar2010-dd,Welinder2010-rc} can integrate LLM judging if some subset of gold-standard labels are available for \textit{each} new model and benchmark, limiting scalability.
+Bradley-Terry models \citep{Bradley1952-kj, Rao1967-fv, Herbrich2006-jx, Ameli2025-fg}, widely used in rating systems like Elo and Chatbot Arena, assume strong stochastic transitivity, restricting their applicability to settings where pairwise comparisons uniquely determine a global ranking.

+\textbf{Crowdsourcing.} A key statistical problem in crowdsourcing is to recover the confusion matrix and impute the true labels for observations given labels from noisy annotators \citep{Dawid1979-vl}.
+This is related to the problem of judging candidates given LLM judges, but a key difference is this work's focus on \textit{ranking} candidates.
+The ranking perspective allows us to use assumptions that are weaker than those typically considered in the crowdsourcing literature \citep{Welinder2010-rc, Ibrahim2019-dj}.